Adige-Calculations/OpenFOAM-handbook/src/directories_structure/system/fvSolution/fvSolution.md

+# fvSolution

+The dictionary is divided in 3 parts:

+- linear-solver
+- solver
+- under-relaxation factor

-# Linear solver control
+## Linear solver control

-Linear solvers are sets of algorithms to solve linear problems as the following:
+Linear solvers are a sets of algorithms to solve the following linear problems in matrix form:

 \begin{equation}
 \tag{1}
 Ax=b
 \end{equation}

-The solver stops if any one of the following conditions are reached:
+The solver is said to have found a solutionh if any one of the following conditions are reached:

   - ```tolerance``` Define the exit criterion for the solver, it is the absolute difference between 2 consecutive iterations and must be low